 - A specialized academic plan in school social work at the Mandel School

-- Three graduate education courses at our exclusive partner, Baldwin Wallace University (20 minutes from CWRU)
+- Three graduate education courses at our exclusive partner, Baldwin Wallace University

 - One of year of supervised field education in a school setting